erinsophie/shopping-cart/README.md

 # Technologies Used

-- HTML
-- CSS
 - Javascript
 - React
+- React router
+- Context API
+- React testing library
+- Vitest

 Key learning:

-## React-Testing-Library
+## React testing library

 After briefly using Jest to test my Battleship project, I had some basic knowledge of testing but this project was where I got to level up!